 Al Shorta finished off their tournament with another match against Al Sharjah.
 This time, Al Shorta only lost 3-2, and had ten men for most of the game; on top of that, Al Sharjah's winning goal was a controversially-awarded penalty, so Al Shorta were very unlucky to be on the receiving end of a defeat yet again.
 Tassyer Abdulhussein scored for Al Shorta on 23 minutes after going past three defenders before slotting home, but just seven minutes later Brazilian striker Anderson Barbosa turned in a cross to level the scores.
 Within two minutes of Barbosa's goal, Al Shorta defender Samal Saeed was sent off for an off-the-ball incident with Barbosa, and the Brazilian made it 2-1 to the Emirati side on 44 minutes with a free-kick.
 But, there was more to come in an eventful first-half as Al Shorta's Amar Abbas netted a penalty to equalise for Al Shorta in first-half injury time after a handball incident.
 Despite having ten men, Al Shorta continued their domination into the second-half, only for the referee to give a disputed penalty to Al Sharjah which Othman El Assas converted on 68 minutes to end Al Shorta's disappointing tournament.

 For the second year in a row, Al Shorta qualified for the AFC Champions League.
 They qualified by defeating Al Quwa Al Jawiya 4-3 on aggregate in the qualification play-offs organised by the IFA after the cancellation of the 2003-04 season.
 They were drawn into Group A with Al Salmiyah of Kuwait, Pas Hamedan of Iran and Al Rayyan of Qatar.
-This time Al Shorta did not lose all of their games; they managed to earn two points during the tournament but sadly finished bottom of Group A. This year, Al Shorta played their home games in Amman, Jordan as they were still not allowed to play AFC games in Iraq.
+This time Al Shorta managed to earn two points during the tournament but sadly finished bottom of Group A. This year, Al Shorta played their home games in Jordan as they were still not allowed to play AFC games in Iraq.

 Al Shorta started off their campaign against Al Salmiyah and lost the game 3-1.
 Charles Dago scored a brace for Al Salmiyah, the first was a penalty on two minutes and the second was on 52 minutes.
 10 minutes later, Ali Abdul-Redha made it 3-0 with a fine strike and Qussay Abdul-Wahid scored what turned out to be a consolation goal for Al Shorta on 80 minutes.
 After the game, manager Younis Abid Ali resigned as manager of the club with Salih Radhi taking charge.

-After the 3-1 loss, Al Shorta had to face Iranian club Pas Hamedan.
-They drew the game 1-1, ending a streak of five straight AFC Champions League defeats.
-Al Shorta's number 20 Ayad Abbas opened the scoring on 31 minutes with a header from Hashim Ridha's cross but Issa Traore levelled the game up for Pas Hamedan on 62 minutes with a powerful shot from the edge of the area.
+After the 3-1 loss, Al Shorta had to face Iranian club Pas Hamedan and they drew the game 1-1.
+Al Shorta's captain Ayad Abbas opened the scoring on 31 minutes with a header from Hashim Ridha's cross but Issa Traore levelled the game up for Pas Hamedan on 62 minutes with a powerful shot from the edge of the area.
 Al Shorta had goalkeeper Ali Husain to thank for keeping the scores level as he constantly pulled off outstanding saves in the game.

 Al Shorta then played Al Rayyan, and were aiming to get more points from this game.
 However Al Rayyan comfortably defeated Al Shorta 2-0 thanks to a brilliant chip from Ali Bernarbia on 66 minutes and a driven strike from Brazilian player Sonny Anderson on 77 minutes.